Using our balance sheet to support monetary and financial stability

 As part of our Non-market bonds – Domestic Liquidity portfolio, we hold a proportion of every Government Bond on issue to use in our Open Market Operations and Bond Lending Facility, where we act as a lender of last resort.
 This is part of our normal operations and differs from temporary asset purchase facilities such as LSAP and BMLS.

-We’re ensuring banks can access enough cash to keep lending at low interest rates
+We ensured banks could access enough cash to keep lending at low interest rates

 In December 2020, we introduced a new longer-term funding scheme for banks called the Funding for Lending Programme (FLP).
-FLP aims to lower the cost of borrowing for businesses and households, thereby supporting economic activity and employment, and helping keep prices stable.
+FLP aimed to lower the cost of borrowing for businesses and households, thereby supporting economic activity.
+Access to the FLP closed on 6 December 2022.

 The final tenders for TAF were held on 16 March 2021, as financial market and liquidity conditions had improved significantly since March 2020 and the demand for special facilities had fallen.